-For those that follow the blog, you know that I like to enter the position on a new daily high with increased volume.
-You will need to place your stops slightly below the high to ensure you are not caught in a trap.
+As always, if you take a breakout trade, be sure to place your stops slightly below the high to ensure you are not caught in a trap.
 This strategy works for both long and short positions.
-The key again, is looking for the expansion in volume prior to entering the trade.
+The key is looking for the expansion in volume prior to entering the trade.

-- The stock has volatile price action with the majority of the candle color mirroring the direction of the primary trend (i.e. red candles for a breakdown and green candles for a breakout).
+The stock has volatile price action with most of the candle color mirroring the direction of the primary trend (i.e. red candles for a breakdown and green candles for a breakout).

 When a stock is moving higher in a stair-step approach, you will want to see volume increase on each successive high and decrease on each pullback.
 The underlying message is that there is more positive volume as the stock is moving higher, thus confirming the health of the trend.